Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 2024The Fall

-Concert appearances increasingly tied to political events rather than music tours.
-The audience that showed up for "Bawitdaba" isn't the same audience showing up for rallies.
+Concert appearances tied more to political events than actual music tours.
+The crowd that showed up for "Bawitdaba" isn't the same crowd at rallies.
+Those are two different demographics, and the overlap is...
+200 people, apparently.

 2026The Fall

 MAGA Festival concert reportedly sells 200 tickets at a venue built for thousands.
-Faces cancellation.
-Reddit's r/Music discusses.
-The numbers tell the story.
+Faces cancellation. r/Music has a field day.
+And here we are.

 Musical Relevance Over Time